mailplane/mailplane.github.com/_posts/help/faq/2014-06-22-notifications-dont-work.md

 ![](/assets/help/faq/2014-06-22-notifications-dont-work/status_bar_menu.png){.shadowed}

 Google made some changes on their end which broke how we're fetching new messages in the background.
-The good news is [that they are working on a fix](http://stackoverflow.com/questions/24345054/gmail-atom-feed-with-2-legged-oauth-receive-401-error#comment-37696179).
-We don't like to encourage you turning off 2-step verification but it's the only way to bring notifications back at the moment.
+Google is working on it and their fix should be available at the end of this week.
+See [here](http://stackoverflow.com/questions/24345054/gmail-atom-feed-with-2-legged-oauth-receive-401-error#comment-37740167).

+We don't like to encourage you turning off 2-step verification but it's the only way to bring notifications back in the meantime.
 If it still doesn't work after turning off 2-step verification or if you haven't had 2-step verification enabled before, uncheck/check `Enable Notifications` for that particular account and make sure you entered a password inside the `General` tab.

 ![](/assets/help/faq/2014-06-22-notifications-dont-work/password.png){.shadowed}